ADGEfficiency/dsr-rl/PITCHME.md

 ### A3C

 Asynchronous Advantage Actor-Critic
-- has obsoleted DQN as state of the art
 - works in continuous action spaces

 We saw earlier that experience replay is used to make learning more stable & decorrelate updates